KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 There are two ways to declare new species together with their atom
 composition: :command:`#DEFVAR` and :command:`#DEFFIX`.
 These sections
 define all the species that will be used in the chemical mechanism.
 Species can be variable or fixed.
 The type is implicitly specified by defining the species in the appropriate sections.
 A species can be considered fixed if its concentration does not vary too much.
 The variable species are medium or short lived species and their concentrations vary in time.
 This division of species into different categories is helpful for integrators that benefit from treating them differently.

 For each species the user has to declare the atom composition.
 This information is used for mass balance checking.
 If the species is a lumped species without an exact composition, it can be ignored.
-To do this one can declare the predefined atom as being part of the species composition.
+To do this one can declare the predefined atom :command:`IGNORE` as being part of the species composition.
 Examples for these sections are:

 .. code-block:: console